MadeleineWalder/pp5api/README.md

 - I used ElephantSQL to install and manage the database.
 I had already set up an account so I could log in and begin.
 - I clicked on the green 'Create New Instance' button in the top right.
 - I added details such as name, region and the type of plan I wanted which was the free 'Tiny Turtle' plan.
-- My database url was then provided for me to copy and use later on.
+- My database url was then provided for me to copy and paste into my config vars on Heroku.

 ### Heroku